JeromeDane/notes/gaming/skyrim-mods.md

 * [Mod Organizer](https://www.nexusmods.com/skyrim/mods/1334/) `essential` - Not for beginners, but **the best** since it doesn't screw up your Skyrim folder.
 See this excellent [tutorial](https://www.youtube.com/watch?v=j4ZQpzf_iAE) for details of why you want this.
 * [Skyrim Script Extender (SKSE)](http://skse.silverlock.org/) `essential` - Required for many of the best mods
 * [NO STARTING LOGO](https://www.nexusmods.com/skyrim/mods/51511/) `essential` - Skip the Bathesda logo on game start.
 You know who made the game.
+* [Fores New Idles in Skyrim - FNIS](https://www.nexusmods.com/skyrim/mods/27644/) - Load improved/new animations.
+See [tutorial for use with Mod Organizer](https://www.youtube.com/watch?v=VpOuGN-yr6E)

 ## Patches/Fixes